mkirkpat/cv/index.md

 ### Employment History

 #### Government Information Services (Nov.
-2015 - present) - Digital Delivery Manager
+2015 - present) - Delivery Manager / Programme Manager for digital services

-Key Responsibilities:
+Key Responsibilities incude:

+- Programme Manager role for key work around future of government digital services in New Zealand - informing strategy across the public sector
 - Leading work into an all-of-government design system including ideating, liaising with wider communities of interest, pushing project forward
 - Led the delivery of two major digital projects - a new Public Sector Intranet and [data.govt.nz](http://data.govt.nz) using agile methodologies
 - Managing sprints - resourcing, communications, helping the team to deliver to plan, removing constraints, blockers